 The Crypto-Officer installs/uninstalls, configures, and monitors the modules.
 This can be accomplished locally or remotely.
-Locally, the CO can employ the available Command Line Interface (CLI) via the serial console port.
-The CO may also access the modules' Graphical User Interface (GUI) remotely via the LAN Ethernet port over a secure channel (TLS v1.0 or SSH v2.0).
+Locally, the CO can employ the available Command Line Interface (CLI) via serial console port or a direct-connected keyboard (USB port) and monitor (VGA port).
+The CO may also access the modules' Graphical User Interface (GUI) remotely via Ethernet port over a secure channel (TLS17 v1.0 or SSH18 v2.0).

-Descriptions of the services available to the Crypto-Officer role, as well as the type of access required, are provided in the Table 5 below.
+Descriptions of the services available to the Crypto-Officer role, as well as the type of access required, are provided in the Error!
+Reference source not found.
+Error!
+Reference source not found.
 Please note that the keys and CSPs listed in the table indicate the type of access required using the following notation: